Smith Richardson Foundation

+The foundation holds annual grant competitions for each of its programs where it awards three $60,000 research grants per program.

 History

 The Smith Richardson Foundation was established in 1935 by H. Smith Richardson Sr. and his wife Grace Jones Richardson.
 Richardson transformed the Vicks Chemical Company, a firm created by his father, Lunsford Richardson, into one of the leading over-the-counter drug companies in the world.
 In later years, Richardson-Vicks also became a major force in the market for prescription drugs as well as a wide range of consumer products.
 In 1985, the Richardson family sold the company to Procter & Gamble.

 In 1973, R. Randolph Richardson assumed the presidency of the Foundation.
 Richardson was particularly interested in supporting free-market and pro-democratic causes.
 During his tenure as president, the Foundation played an important role in supporting think tanks and scholars who were active in public policy debates over issues such as defense policy, tax policy, education reform, and regulation.
 The Foundation also supported pro-democracy organizations in Central and Eastern Europe, the Soviet Union, and Central and South America.

 In 1992, Peter L. Richardson, a nephew of R. Randolph Richardson, assumed the presidency of the Foundation, while Heather Higgins, the daughter of R. Randolph Richardson, became president of the Randolph Foundation.
+In June 2015, R. Randolph Richardson passed away.